ihmeuw/vivarium/docs/source/tutorials/interactive_simulation.rst

 Initialize
 ~~~~~~~~~~

-We can setup and progress the simulation as we did above.
+We can setup and advance the simulation as we did above.
 The object we get back, an :func:`InteractiveContext <vivarium.interface.interactive.InteractiveContext>`,
 is the same no matter which helper function you use, though it may or may not have had its setup function called.
 Here,
 we will use :func:`setup_simulation() <vivarium.interface.interactive.setup_simulation>` to automatically initialize and setup our
 simulation context.